dapperlabs/truffle-hdwallet-provider/README.md

 // Or, use your own hierarchical derivation path var provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5, 1, "m/44'/137'/0'/0/");

+// HDWalletProvider is compatible with Web3.
+Use it at Web3 constructor, just like any other Web3 Provider const web3 = new Web3(provider);

+// Or, if web3 is alreay initialized, you can call the 'setProvider' on web3, web3.eth, web3.shh and/or web3.bzz
+web3.setProvider(provider)

 // ...
 // Write your code here.